Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Summary and conclusions

 Altogether, incorporating dynamically evolving, density-dependent colloidal interactions leads to unexpected dynamic melting behavior, characterized by long-lived coexistence between crystalline domains and disordered regions.
 These results underscore the importance of conducting more detailed simulations of systems with density-dependent charging, as such interactions can give rise to non-intuitive and emergent out-of-equilibrium phenomena.
-More importantly, our findings indicate that not all features observed in experiments necessarily arise from like-charge attraction alone.
-Instead, the complex surface charging mechanisms of colloids must be taken into account to accurately capture the out-of-equilibrium behavior of charged colloidal systems.

-Furthermore, our results highlight the significant influence of system size and geometry on the stability and lifetime of superheated crystals.
-Although the compressed cubic crystallites discussed in Section \ref{sec:results_cube} were initialized at nearly ten times the density of the crystal in the slab geometry, the latter sustained ordered regions for substantially longer timescales.
+Notably, our findings depend on the initial colloid configuration and the charge-regulation curve used.
+Changing the surface-charging mechanism under scrutiny is therefore expected to produce markedly different out-of-equilibrium responses, offering intriguing possibilities for tuning colloidal phase behaviour. { Finally, we note that metastable crystalline clusters are often explained in terms of effective like-charge attractions.
+In contrast, our results show that the lifetime of metastable crystals can be significantly extended by the slow relaxation dynamics of surface charges—arising from charge regulation and charge renormalization—while the colloidal interactions remain purely repulsive.} { It would be interesting to further investigate the kinetic relaxation mechanism presented here in combination with more detailed charge-regulating Poisson–Boltzmann calculations, in order to capture the influence of solvent effects and heterogeneous surface charge distributions on like-charged colloidal interactions.}